Last Updated December 11th, 2022 at 09:56 pm by Lisa

 - Ice cube trays: Freeze in ice-cube trays, pop out, and put into dated/labeled freezer bags.
 Add cubes to make quick sauces and gravy.

-Top Stock/Bone Broth Tips
+Top Stock And Bone Broth Tips

 - Freeze the main ingredients: Keep your chicken bones and veggie scraps like parsley, celery and onions in bags in your freezer.
 Once the bag is full, I start a large pot on the stove or in the slow cooker on a cold lazy weekend day.
 Grab a few other things and you are on your way.